Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Always from a _personal administrator account_ (see below about this):

-Windows start menu -> This PC -> right-click on This PC -> Properties -> Advanced system settings -> Environment Variables...
+Open File Explorer -> This PC -> right-click on This PC -> Properties -> Advanced system settings -> Environment Variables...

 Always go to *System variables* (at the bottom) to add new variables or edit existing variables.
 Do not add or edit user variables (at the top).